alljoyn/extras-webdocs/docs/develop/api-guide/notification/index.md

 the top of this page for the platform you are targeting for details on using this capability.

-### Can I have more than 1 response action?

-The current Notification service framework release supports only one response action; however, this may change in future updates.
-Notifications are informative and designed to be nonintrusive to a user.
-If more actions are needed, the response action should be to launch a separate application that provides the user with more options and greater ability to interact with the Producer application/device.

 ### How to use the TTL on a producer

 The time to live (TTL) of a notification message defines the